-For instance, a New York City bond, for example, would be triple-tax-free, which means it could be exempt from federal, state, and local taxes if the investor lives and pays taxes in New York City.
+For instance, a New York City bond could be triple-tax-free.
+That means it could be exempt from federal, state, and local taxes if the investor lives and pays taxes in New York City.
 For this reason, municipal bond funds are often referred to as "tax-free" or "tax-exempt" investments.

-Who Should Invest in Municipal Bond Funds and Why?
+Who Should Invest in Municipal Bond Funds?

-Tax-Equivalent Yield = .04 / (1 - .35) = 6.15 percent
+Tax-Equivalent Yield = .04 / (1 - .35) = 0.615, or 6.15%

 This calculation reveals that the income tax savings of investing in the tax-free municipal bond are equivalent to a taxable bond earning 6.15%.
 If the taxable bond doesn't offer at least a 6.15% yield, then the municipal bond is likely a better deal for those seeking the most income.